-The good thing about Tokyo is that by the time you finished with one area, it probably changed already so you can start over.
+The good thing about Tokyo is that by the time you're finished with one area, it probably changed already, so you can start over.
 That's the beauty of Tokyo: it's never static, never boring.

-And if you don't like going on your own, you can even rent a local friend for a few hours to show you around and introduce you to the secrets of the city.
+And if you don't like going on your own, you can even rent a friendly, local guide for a few hours to show you around and introduce you to the secrets of the city.